ethred/Countries_Basic_information/README.md

 I would like to thank the Microverse to let me write this

-Creative Commons license of the design
+Nelson Sakwa for the design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>